rahuldesar/fullStackOpen/part2/2c_countries/README.md

 -Adding ID to listed elements is still pain in the ass.

--Wasted like 2 hours trying to figure out a problem related to Event loops -> webAPI -> callback queue (LIFECYCLE? )
+-Wasted like 2 hours trying to figure out a problem related to Event loops -> webAPI -> callback queue (JavaScript Runtime?)

 after setting the state from set[stateName] by using useEffect (Data fetching), the data is received in second loop only .So, console logging may generate error if data isnt present.